marekvac/AltV-VTarget/README.md

 ## Concepts

 - Option - is one option of displayed menu.
 - Options can have children - that means, after clicking on one option, child menu can be displayed along with the main.
+It can be recursive (children can have another children), there is no limit for that (only screen size haha).
 - Options can be `disabled` - disabled options have greyed background and player cannot click* on them.
 - Options can have several conditions to display despite current circumstances.
   - `List<string> Bones` Player must aim at specific bone of entity.